 If you’re visiting Pebble Beach, you should also play their other courses – Spyglass Hill, The Links at Spanish Bay, and Del Monte.
 The Duke’s Club membership gets you (and 3 guests) significantly discounted rates at these other courses.
 We also received $50 gift cards each after playing at Spyglass Hill and The Links at Spanish Bay in December.
 When the one-time membership cost is split amongst the group, it more than pays for itself in just one round.

 As an added bonus, the Duke Club membership entitles you to 20% off in most of the restaurants at Pebble Beach Resorts.
-No catch, just 20% off your groups tab.
+No catch, just 20% off your group’s tab.
 This makes for significant savings on 19th hole beers and snacks at The Bench or Taproom.

 3. Visit During Slow Season

 To ensure you get your Pebble Beach tee time, try visiting between December and February.
 Particularly at the end of January or beginning of February right before the AT&T pro-am.
 You can shoot a cannon off at all of their courses.
 Keep in mind that you may have a few grandstands in your photos as they prepare for the tournament.